Parrots can grow attracted to their owners without same-species, opposite-sex avian companions.

 - Limit high-calorie, high-fat foods that can stimulate hormones.

-Unfortunately, a parrot can’t control its hormone production, nor can it control its sexual urges.
+Unfortunately, a parrot can’t control its hormone production, nor can it control its urges.

 Some male parrots are sweet and loving toward their female owners but aggressive toward men.
 This may be because the bird fears the man’s deep voice due to past abuse or trauma.